AlexCyberDefense/AlexCyberDefense/README.md

 My journey in the last year has led me to develop a passion for cybersecurity, I am eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

-Long term I'm pursuing more certifications that will help me grow and evolve my skill sets and knowledge, while planning to get advanced IR/Threat Hunting capabilities along with & Tier 2 (SOC) capabilities.
+Long term I'm pursuing more certifications that will help me grow and evolve my skill sets and knowledge, while planning to get more advanced IR/Threat Hunting capabilities along with & Tier 2 (SOC) capabilities.

 ## Certifications